-So as I talked about in the opening, we're going to be talking about three questions with sub questions underneath, that we need to be asking ourselves when it comes to creating a marketing strategy, a KPI strategy, that's going to deliver the results that we're looking for.
-Now, there's a number of questions that you can ask, and some of the big ones are, who, what, where, when, why, and how?
+So as I talked about in the opening, we’re going to be talking about three questions with sub-questions underneath that we need to be asking ourselves when it comes to creating a marketing strategy, a KPI strategy that’s going to deliver the results that we’re looking for.
+Now, there are a number of questions that you can ask, and some of the big ones are who, what, where, when, why, and how?
 Now, those are really great starter questions, and it helps us dig a little bit deeper.
-Over the last couple years, there's been a really big push on the why, right?
+Over the last couple of years, there’s been a really big push on the way, right?
 Understand why somebody does something.
-I believe that's extremely important.
-There's a number of really good resources on it.
+I believe that’s extremely important.
+There are a number of really good resources on it.
 Simon Sinek is kind of the why guy, right?
-He's the guy that asks why all the time, which is really good.
+He’s the guy that asks why all the time, which is really good.

 But I believe that before we can ask why, we have to understand two other things, and the biggest one is this, what?
 What is your product for?
 What does it do?
 What problems does it solve?
 So problems, what problems does it solve?
 That’s a really good question.
 If you don’t understand what problems it solves, it doesn’t matter your why questions or your how questions because people really care about this, how are you going to solve my problems?
 How are you going to make my life easier?
 How are you going to help me overcome this whatever that I’m dealing with right here?

 Now all of our products, all of our services, should solve the problem.
 And we understand what that problem is and what we are actually solving and what we’re delivering, and then we can deliver this in a concise way.
 That’s what gets customers, and that’s what gets prospects’ ears to perk up.
 They go, “Yeah, I have that problem.
 You have a solution to that?”
 That’s what allows them to kind of enter into that conversation with you.
 This is the thing that you should be writing about, understanding.
 First and foremost, before you ever get to the other questions, you have to understand what it is that you are doing, and then are you able to communicate that in a clear way.